Idaho man involved in fatal beating of gay man convicted

-A jury on Thursday found Jason Woods, 28, of Nampa guilty of first-degree murder, robbery, conspiracy to commit robbery and accepting the earnings of a prostitute.
-Woods is one of several people charged in the death of Steven Nelson, 49.
+On Thursday, a jury found 28-year-old Jason Woods, of Nampa, guilty of first-degree murder, robbery, conspiracy to commit robbery and accepting the earnings of a prostitute.
+Woods is one of several people charged in the death of 49-year-old Steven Nelson.

 Woods is scheduled to be sentenced April 6.

-Nelson responded to a fraudulent advertisement for a male escort and met Kelly Schneider, 23, under the impression that the younger man was a prostitute on April 27, 2016, according to court documents.
-Nelson paid Schneider money, but the two didn’t engage in any sexual acts.
+According to court documents, Nelson responded to a fraudulent advertisement for a male escort and met 23-year-old Kelly Schneider under the impression that the younger man was a prostitute on April 27, 2016.
+Nelson paid Schneider money but the two didn’t engage in any sexual acts.

 Most Read Stories